yahiarefaiea/rapida/packages/rapida-api/readme.md

 The `watch` script uses the [npm-watch](https://github.com/M-Zuber/npm-watch).
 You can configure it by updating the `watch` object in the `package.json`.

 ## Configuring your project
 The main file that runs everything is the `bin/server.js`.
 It uses [Express](https://github.com/expressjs/express) and [Mongoose](https://github.com/Automattic/mongoose) at its core.
-The `bin/server.js` is just the starting point, and in the end, it points to the `api/` folder which contains the logic for your project.
+The `bin/server.js` is just the starting point, and in the end, it points to the `api/` directory which contains the logic for your project.

 You can configure the project by updating the `bin/config.js` object used all around the project.
 You can view what it contains from [here](https://github.com/nuotron/rapida/blob/master/packages/rapida-api/bin/config.js).

-## The API folder
+## The API directory
-The API folder has a feature-based structure which it makes it more organized and easy to maintain even with larger projects.
+The API directory has a feature-based structure which it makes it more organized and easy to maintain even with larger projects.
 The `api/index.js` is the place where you load all of the features you have for your API.
-And each feature is contained within a dedicated folder that has its name.
+And each feature is contained within a dedicated directory that has its name.
 Check [this demo](https://github.com/nuotron/rapida/tree/master/packages/rapida-api/api/book).

 ## License
 Copyright (c) 2020 Nuotron.